 - When one pulley is larger than the other: L = (D + d)/2 x 3.1416 + 2C + (D – d)^2 / 4C

-Gather the proper belt load calculation to prevent putting too much pressure on your conveyor setup.
+Gather the proper belt load calculation to prevent applying too much pressure to your conveyor belt system.

 - When the load is per square foot: P = G1 x C (in feet) x W (in feet)